The voice is made of living tissue which makes it susceptible to:

 - Effort tends to spread – sometimes beneficially, sometimes detrimentally

 - It’s vital to discriminate between necessary effort and unwanted tension

 - A good technique means efficient voicing

-- Average person requires 4 litres of water per day
+- An average person requires 4 litres of water per day

 - Athletes need more like 6 to 8